ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 let head = String.from_cstring(@list_pop(list_of_strings))
 ```

-We can fix this problem by adding an explicit return type parameter when calling `list_pop`:
+We can fix this problem by adding an explicit return type when calling `list_pop`:

 ```pony
 // OK